 The curriculum that has been developed for the past nine years is now ready to be converted into a vast series of online instructional videos!

-Access will be FREE through the July 1, 2017, after which it will convert into its intended format of $10/month for access to EVERYTHING PK3-12th grade!
+This resource will always be just $10/month for access to EVERYTHING PK3-12th grade!
 The website currently contains the following curriculum designed for students 3rd-12th grade:

 2. Flag Football

 4. Non-contact Lacrosse

 11. Yoga Basics

 12. Lifetime Flexibility

 Also, there is the curriculum I am currently writing for students PK3 -2nd grade.
 This Developmental PE program focuses on teaching students psycho-motor skills used universally across all sports and exercise modalities as well as knowledge of fundamental concepts of spatial mapping and social awareness.
 This curriculum is designed around games and activities that allow students to explore different forms of movement and self-expression in preparation for the complex movements and intricate concepts learned later in sports & exercise modalities.